expo/expo/docs/versions/v14.0.0/guides/routing-and-navigation.md

 This same concept applies to with native mobile apps.
 When you navigate to a new screen, rather than refreshing the entire app and starting fresh from that screen, the screen is pushed onto a navigation stack and animated into view according to its configuration.

-The library that we recommend to use for routing & navigation in Exponent is [ExNavigation](https://github.com/exponent/ex-navigation).
+The library that we recommend to use for routing & navigation in Expo is [ExNavigation](https://github.com/exponent/ex-navigation).
 You can see the [full documentation for ExNavigation on Github.](https://github.com/exponent/ex-navigation).

 ## Try it out

-The best way to become familiar with what ExNavigation is capable of is to try out the [ExNavigation example Exponent app](https://getexponent.com/@community/ex-navigation-example).
+The best way to become familiar with what ExNavigation is capable of is to try out the [ExNavigation example Expo app](https://expo.io/@community/ex-navigation-example).
 Once you've had a chance to try that, come back here and read on!

 ## An introduction: the most bare-bones navigation configuration

-You can follow along by copying all of the following code into `main.js` on a brand new blank Exponent project, and running `npm install @exponent/ex-navigation --save`.
+You can follow along by copying all of the following code into `main.js` on a brand new blank Expo project, and running `npm install @exponent/ex-navigation --save`.

 ```javascript
 import Exponent from 'exponent';